Introduction

 The elements of a multi-tier architecture are the presentation tier, resource tier, and business tier.

-10. Which are the various Spring modules?
+10. What are the various Spring modules?

 The spring module list is